wjbianjason/Dynamic-Clip-Attention/README.md

 # Dynamic-Clip-Attention
-Implementation of [A COMPARE-AGGREGATE MODEL WITH DYNAMIC-CLIP ATTENTION FOR ANSWER SELECTION][paper] on TrecQA and WikiQA using Keras
+Implementation of A Compare-Aggregate Model with Dynamic-Clip Attention for Answer Selection on TrecQA and WikiQA using Keras

 ## Prerequisites
 - Python 2.x